 - What are your child’s views and feelings about the school?

-Step 2: Gather information about schools
+Step 2: gather information about schools

-Step 3: Visit and observe schools
+Step 3: visit schools

 - Contact the schools you’re interested in and make an appointment to visit.
 If possible, tour the school during regular school hours and visit a few classes.